MicrosoftDocs/cpp-docs/docs/standard-library/is-move-constructible-class.md

 ---
 # is_move_constructible Class

-Tests whether the type has a move constructor.
+Tests whether the type can be constructed by using a move operation.

 ## Syntax